Harry Welch (American football): Canyon High School

+On August 30, 1990, Canyon High School, coached by Welch, played an away game against Saint Louis High School in Honolulu, Hawaii.
+Prior to the game, Saint Louis had a 55-game winning streak dating back to late 1985.
+Canyon won the game 40–0, marking the only time Saint Louis has been shutout by an opponent from the continental United States.
+The 40-point margin remains the third-largest defeat Saint Louis has experienced against a mainland school, surpassed only by St. John Bosco in 2014 (49 points) and Bishop Gorman in 2022 (42 points).

 In 2001 Welch returned once again as the head coach at Canyon and led the Cowboys to two-consecutive CIF-SS titles in 2005 and 2006.
 The 2005 Division II title game marked a showdown between Canyon and neighboring Foothill League rival Hart (Newhall).
 The two schools, separated by less than 10 miles, travelled all the way to the Home Depot Center in Carson to decide the outcome.
 Canyon came away with the 21–13 win as they beat the Indians for the second time in the span of a month.

 Welch's 2006 team squeezed past Moorpark 24–22 in the Northern Division Championship game.
 It was the second win over the Musketeers that season.
 The Cowboys were then selected to represent the South in the first true high school championship game in California since the 1927 season.
 Canyon was pitted against the juggernaut program that reigned California prep football for two decades -- Concord De La Salle.
 On December 16, 2006, the undaunted Cowboys rolled past the Spartans 27–13 to claim the State Division I Championship Bowl Game—the first of Welch's three state titles.
 Just weeks later, in early January 2007, Welch resigned from his position at Canyon.